loconomics/loconomics/docs/Contributor Guidelines.md

 We use Github to track all user stories, development issues, marketing tasks, project management, product roadmaps, and a repository for for other related project information.

+### Branch use and pull requests

+#### Master
+Only [@iagosrl](mailto:iagosrl@gmail.com) should committ to the master branch.

+#### New branches
+If you are working on a specific Github issue, please create a new branch named issue123 if one doesn't already exist and merge master into it periodically.
+When you're finished, ask [@iagosrl](mailto:iagosrl@gmail.com) to review, and he'll merge it into master.

+#### Pull requests
+If you want to make general updates by doing a pull request, we'd prefer you create a Github issue and create a new branch.

 ### Adding user stories
 We have a repository of user stories for [Service Professionals](/User Stories/User Stories - Service Professionals.md), [Clients](/User Stories/User Stories - Clients.md), and [Cooperatives](/User Stories/User Stories - Cooperatives.md).